ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 3. From the Windows® RDP Session, open a PowerShell command window.
 4. Run commands to create the DNS artifacts.
    - Reverse Lookup Zones
-   - Create DNS A Records, with PTR
+   - Create DNS A Records with PTR
    - Create DNS Service record for `etcd`
    - Create DNS SRV record for `etcd`

 ### Notes about DNS records
 {: #openshift-runbook-runbook-dns-records-notes}

 * The `Add-DnsServerPrimaryZone-networkid` cmdlet creates only classful reverse lookup zones.
 Therefore, if you specify a prefix longer than `/24`, then the cmdlet creates a `/32` reverse lookup zone.
 Therefore, as a workaround in the script use `/24` instead of a `/26`.
-You also need to modify the private portable subnet to match classful `/24` network in the commands.
+You also need to modify the private portable subnet to match the classful `/24` network in the commands.
 * Do not create CNAME entries because the {{site.data.keyword.redhat_openshift_full}} certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
    Use the following format for DNS naming standards:
    `HostName.ClusterName.SubDomain.DomainName`